OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 ### Target Audiences

-{% textarea label="Who are the groups of people you want to reach out to? " id="Target Audience" size="large" %}
+{% textarea label="Who are the groups of people you want to reach out to?" id="Target Audience" size="large" %}

 ### Strategies

 {% textarea label="What strategy will you use to reach out to each target audience?  " id="Strategies" size="large" %}

 ### Tactics

-{% textarea label="What are the individual actions you might take to enact each strategy? " id="Tactics" size="large" %}
+{% textarea label="What are the individual actions you might take to enact each strategy?" id="Tactics" size="large" %}

 **Look at all the audiences you plan to target with your strategies and tactics.
 Is there a key audience or group you aren't speaking to with any of your goals, strategies or tactics?
 You may need to add a goal, strategy or set of tactics to ensure that you are reaching a key audience you inadvertently left out.**